nmclark2/SCION/README.md

 You can use the included screenshot (shinyscreenshot.png) or the vignette to check your settings.
 This screenshot has the settings for non-temporal clustering.

 # Version History

+# Version 3.1 - June 8, 2022

+- New, published test data from Zander et al, 2020, Nature Communications are now included.
+The previous test data have been removed.
+By incorporating published, citable test data, we hope to improve reproducibility of results as more features are added in the future.

+- A new "utilities" folder has been added which contains scripts that may be used for pre-processing data tables and downstream analysis of the network.
+The create_data_tables.R script may be used to prepare tables for input into SC-ION.
+The example files in the TEST.zip folder may be used to understand how the script works.
+The NMS.R script is used to calculate a network motif-based importance score from NetMatchStar output from Cytoscape.

 # Version 3.0 - April 6, 2022